Risyandi/django-sites/docs/auto-generates.md

 # Auto generates process :
-in django framework you will be choosen, choice to starting build a websites. first you can build from the scratch or seconds you can starting using auto generates process from django. basically you can choose one of the multiple choice, in this case i will be explain how to starting with auto generates. step by step is like this :
+In django framework you will be choosen, choice to starting build a websites. first you can build from the scratch or seconds you can starting using auto generates process from django. basically you can choose one of the multiple choice, in this case i will be explain how to starting with auto generates. step by step is like this :
 1. you just type this command for running auto generates :
 `django-admin startproject name_folder`